 The upcoming Oris Swiss Hunter Team PS Edition (ref.
 01 733 7629 4063-Set LS in 44 millimeters and a smaller ref.
-01 733 7649 4091-Set LS in 38 mm) series of watches may not look particularly original both to Oris fans and to those especially interested in aviator’s timekeepers, but, with a part of the proceedings promised to be diverted to a fund supporting a number of the last remaining Hawker Hunter Mk 58 fighter jets from the good old Cold War era, it certainly supports a noble cause.
+01 733 7649 4091-Set LS in 38 mm) collection may not look particularly original both to Oris fans and to those especially interested in aviator’s timekeepers, but, with a part of the proceedings promised to be diverted to a fund supporting a number of the last remaining Hawker Hunter Mk 58 fighter jets from the good old Cold War era, it certainly supports a noble cause.

 Writing off an obsolete plane is never a particularly pleasant experience.
 Putting one to scrape metal is like killing an old horse: if you are a good man, you just can’t help crying.